Deploying Next.js to GitHub Pages: the guide I wish I had

 output: 'export',

-basePath: '/nextjs-github-pages',
+basePath: '/my-repo',

 images: { unoptimized: true },

-// This doesn’t work in GitHub Actions
+// ⚠️ This may fail on GitHub Actions

 },